-3. Ecomom – Recycled, reusable, biodegradable, non-toxic, etc.
+3. Kaspien – Recycled, reusable, biodegradable, non-toxic, etc.

-Ecomom acts as a marketplace that sells products for babies and children.
-They have a strict curation process to ensure the products they sell do not contain chemical or materials harmful for kids.
+Kaspien acts as a marketplace that sells products for babies and children.
+They have a strict curation process to ensure the products they sell do not contain chemicals or materials harmful for kids.

 In addition, everything they sell meets at least one of their eco-traits criteria: